uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher.md

           arguments:
             title: Ways to train
             text: |
-              There are 2 main ways to train: on the job as an unqualified teacher or as a student.
+              Learn more about the main ways to train: on the job as an unqualified teacher or as a student.
             icon: "icon-arrow"
             link_text: Find out more